oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/BlockHash.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/protocol/src/main/scala/org/oxygenium/protocol/model/BlockHash.scala)

 This file contains the implementation of the `BlockHash` class and its companion object.
-The `BlockHash` class is a wrapper around the `Blake3` hash function, which is used to compute the hash of a block in the Alephium blockchain.
+The `BlockHash` class is a wrapper around the `Blake3` hash function, which is used to compute the hash of a block in the Oxygenium blockchain.
 The `BlockHash` class is defined as a `final case class` with a private constructor, which means that instances of this class can only be created using the `apply` method defined in the companion object.

 The `BlockHash` class extends the `RandomBytes` trait, which provides a `bytes` method that returns the hash value as a `ByteString`.
 The `BlockHash` class also provides a `value` field that holds the actual `Blake3` hash value.